QureGenAI-Biotech/TyxonQ/.qoder/repowiki/en/content/API Reference/Applications API/Applications API.md

 This pattern applies to all quantum chemistry algorithms in the package, with variations in constructor parameters based on the specific algorithm requirements.

 ## Conclusion
 The Tyxonq Applications module provides a comprehensive and flexible framework for quantum-assisted drug discovery through its advanced quantum chemistry algorithms.
 The chem package implements state-of-the-art methods including UCC/UCCSD, HEA, k-UpCCGSD, and pUCCD, supporting both device-based execution and exact numeric simulations.
 The integration with classical computational chemistry methods through cloud services enables powerful hybrid quantum-classical workflows.
 The API is designed to be accessible for users while providing deep configurability for advanced research applications.
 With its comprehensive set of molecular constructors, flexible runtime options, and seamless cloud integration, the framework provides a powerful platform for quantum chemistry calculations in drug discovery and materials science.
+The recent addition of HOMO-LUMO gap calculation functionality further enhances the package's capabilities for electronic structure analysis.